-I really want to stress that I don’t consider myself a food critic and I call our “reviews” Food Porn’s to let people know that I have fun with food and don’t really take myself that seriously.
-Traditionally, food critics will visit a restaurant 3 times, live in complete anonymity, have absolutely no previous relationship with the restaurants they review and have an extensive knowledge in food in general (history/preparation/etc).
-I really don’t do any of those things.
+I really want to stress that I don’t consider myself a food critic and, up until 2013 we called our reviews ‘Food Porn’s’ to let people know that I have fun with food and don’t really take myself that seriously.
+Traditionally, food critics will visit a restaurant 3 times, live in complete anonymity and have an extensive knowledge in food in general (history/preparation/etc).
+I really don’t do any of those things (although I’ve become better in the knowledge department).
 I am just a regular guy with a full-time non-food related job and a really deep love of Buffalo and food.

-- I’ll eat at a restaurant once before I write a review because that’s what most people do and because I’m not exactly rolling in money and can’t afford to go back multiple times.
+- I eat at a restaurant once before I write a review because that’s what most people do and because I’m not exactly rolling in money and can’t afford to go back multiple times.

 - I don’t mind putting myself out there because I love meeting people and talking about food.
-I’ve never experienced preferential treatment because I’m “the Buffalo Eats guy”.

-Founder, Buffalo Eats.
+Founder, Buffalo Eats

 PS – If you’d like to contact me to suggest a restaurant, ask about advertising on the site or you’d like to join the staff, please email me: email@example.com.

 - “All of this food-centric activity is reflected to a larger audience through a robust online community of food bloggers and activists, who provide countless glimpses into the kitchens and eating lives of Western New York.
 There’s at least a dozen, but Donnie Burtless and Alli Suriani of BuffaloEats.org have set the standard, compiling a vast, detailed portrait of the local eating world, with reviews, photographs and more.
 Burtless has interviewed more than 50 chefs, critics, owners, purveyors and other denizens of the food world in “Eat it Up,” his chatty podcast, available on the site.” – Andrew Galarneau, The Buffalo News [2/10/13]